mandynoto/modes.nvim/readme.md

 # modes.nvim

-> Prismatic line decorations for the adventurous vim user
-> Experimental version of mvllow/modes.nvim
+> Prismatic line decorations for the adventurous vim user, an experimental version of mvllow/modes.nvim

 ## Usage